homebysix/docklib/README.md

 Place the docklib.py file in your Python path so its contents can be imported into scripts you create.
 Or, include the file in the same directory as your script.

+The packages available in the [Releases](https://github.com/homebysix/docklib/releases) section will place the docklib.py file into /Library/Python/2.7/site-packages.

 ## Examples

 ### Add Microsoft Word to the right side of the Dock